Victoria County Court Records

 Common probate records include:

-Probate case information can be obtained from the Victoria County Clerk’s office.
-When requesting probate records, it is helpful to provide the decedent’s full legal name, approximate date of death, and the case number if known.
+When requesting probate records, it helps to have the decedent's full legal name, approximate date of death, and the case number if you have it.
+Contact:

 Address: 115 N. Bridge St., Suite 101, Victoria, TX 77901